dis012/AMS_Challenge/README.md

     ```
     Warped image will be saved at Results/WarpedImages/

 Same workflow applies for MIND model.

-The parameters that i used for it are:
+### OPTIMIZED PARAMETERS
+You can use the following parameters on AMS dataset if you want to skip optimization part and just run the command for getting displacement fields:
+#### MIND
 mind_r = 3
 mind_d = 3
 grid_sp = 3